 Not taking advantage of good keywords is one of the biggest mistakes to avoid when selling your Houston home.
 Since 95% of home buyers use the Internet for their primary searches, you need to make sure your property listing is visible.
 To do that, you want to be on the top results of Google and other search engines.
 Listings with better keywords will appear more often in searches.

 Listings with no mistakes in the form will have a better chance of appearing in all filters.
-For example, if a property is a townhome but incorrectly listed as SFH, townhome buyers won’t be able to find the listing because it has the wrong category.
+For example, if a property is a townhome but is incorrectly listed as SFH, townhome buyers won't be able to find the listing because it has the wrong category.